 Positional trading

-This involves holding stocks for a longer period, from a few weeks to months.
+This involves holding stocks for a longer period, from a few weeks to several months.
 Positional traders focus on larger price movements and often rely on company performance or economic news.

 Scalping

-The fastest form of trading.
+This is the fastest form of trading.
 You buy and sell stocks within minutes to make very small profits multiple times.
 Scalpers make several trades in a day, aiming to accumulate small gains that add up over time.

 Momentum trading